The Top Three Millennial Stereotypes and How to Address Them

 What’s wrong with accommodation and flexibility?
 Maybe the additional work/life balance, or as we call it in our company, life/work balance, is a great thing?

 Maybe granting more flexibility in schedules helps people feel more balanced and therefore able to be the best version of themselves at work.
-We call our additional flexibility “schedule shaping.”
-We ask our representatives to be in community, in the office, 80% of the time.
-The other 20% of the time can be flexible.
+We call our additional flexibility "schedule shaping."
+We ask our representatives to be in community, in the office, 40% of the time.
+The other 60% of the time they can choose to work remotely.
+EDSI prides itself on offering flexible start and end times.
 If there is an ongoing road construction project, come in early and leave early to miss traffic.
 If you want to be home earlier with your family in the summer months, come in early and leave early.
-If you don’t like your kids – author’s note: I ADORE our daughters, and this is a judgment free blog – as I was saying, if you don’t like your kids, come in after you drop them off for school and go home later.
-What’s wrong with accommodation and flexibility?
+If you don't like your kids – author's note: I ADORE our daughters, and this is a judgment free blog – as I was saying, if you don't like your kids, come in after you drop them off for school and go home later.
+What's wrong with accommodation and flexibility?
 Maybe millennials were right to ask for it, and maybe we were right to provide more.

 THE SOLUTION

 The truth is that we all want flexibility in our jobs.
 Both employers and employees benefit from flexibility, and because millennials are so connected to technology, it’s no surprise they gravitate toward remote employment options.
 A study by Bentley University indicated that 77 percent of millennials believe that a flexible schedule would make them more productive.
-You can start to explore flexibility options by first evaluating the tasks that employees perform and decide if flexibility can be incorporated into operations.
-This will no doubt make your company more appealing to millennial jobseekers.
+The Georgetown University research validates this further—58% of young adults rank flexible work schedules among their top considerations when choosing an employer, second only to paid time off.

 Several flexible working arrangements you may want to consider include alternative work hours, a part-time schedule, telecommuting or freelance status.

 With the growing number of millennials in the workforce, it is crucial for employers to get creative with perks and benefits when it comes to employee attraction, engagement and retention.
-Read more about ways you can do this in our company benefits and retention blog found here or go a step farther and take our talent management assessment to gain insight into the five primary talent management areas your organization may need to improve.
+Take our talent management assessment to gain insight into the five primary talent management areas your organization may need to improve.
 Includes a free results report!

 At the end of the day, I know millennials who want more structure than others.
 I know some for whom it is more important to know why, and I know some who thrive on recognition, while others couldn’t care less about affirmation.
 I would suggest that you take the time to get to know each person individually and keep the conversation flowing with regular check-ins.
 While there are absolutely trends and truths about each generation (WWII shaped realities, and the internet changed nearly everything), I still think it’s more important to know each persons’ unique work preferences in addition to his or her age.
 If you want to hedge your bets, provide everyone in your workplace with a greater sense of purpose, recognition and accommodation.
 I promise the baby boomers won’t turn any of it down.